-Welcome to Elements Bed & Breakfast in the quiet and residential neighborhood of Salario, just 5 km away from Piazza Barberini and the historical center of Rome.
+Welcome to Elements Guest House in the quiet and residential neighborhood of Salario, just 5 km away from Piazza Barberini and the historical center of Rome.

-Our B&B is at number 20 Largo Pietro Mascagni, in an elegant building with panoramic views of Villa Arda, one of the most beautiful parks in Rome.
+Our Guesthouse is at number 20 Largo Pietro Mascagni, in an elegant building with panoramic views of Villa Ada, one of the most beautiful parks in Rome.

 Here you will find newly remodeled, spacious rooms filled with natural light, elegant furnishings and all the amenities you need to feel at home: brand new beds with extremely comfortable mattresses and impeccably clean linens, desks, TV with 57 channels, free Wi-Fi and air conditioning.